March 24, 2013

 Philippe, Tucson CSA

 Fritters are a great way to use up vegetables that are lingering in your refrigerator.
 Your can shred or grate just about any vegetables, including greens, mix them with flour and eggs, and turn them into delicious fritters.
-The following recipe is the Japanese version of our pan-fried ritters.
+The following recipe is the Japanese version of our pan-fried fritters.

 Okonomiyaki is traditional Japanese dish typically made from flour, eggs and shredded cabbage, with added vegetables and sometimes fish or meats.
 It is often compared to an omelet or a pancake and is sometimes referred to as Japanese pizza.
-I find it to be more like fritters.
+I find it to be more like fritters or frittata.
 It is a very easy and versatile dish and there are infinite ways to make it.
 The following recipe is by no means authentic, it’s just how I make it.
 I usually make it with whatever ingredients I have on hand.
 It has no seasoning other then the sauce but it is nevertheless packed with fresh flavors.
 However, if you want it to have an extra kick you can add black pepper, chile flakes or herbs.

 1 cup all-purpose flour